Light/Dark

 Uttarapāla

-The five kinds of sensual pleasure in the world,
+The five kinds of sensual stimulation in the world,

 I was struck by a powerful dart;